 Eva's receives donated services from specialized providers and other volunteers that create or enhance non-financial assets and allow Eva's to fulfill their missions.
 Donated specialized services have been recognized in the accompanying consolidated financial statements.
 These donated services require medical and other professional skills and would typically need to be purchased if not provided by donation.
-Such specialized donated services amounted to \$61,204 and \$50,000 for the years ended June 30, 2022 and 2021, respectively.
+Such specialized donated services amounted to \$39,000 and \$61,204 for the years ended June 30, 2023 and 2022, respectively.
+These donated services have been valued at the standard market rates that would have been incurred by the Organization to obtain them.
 In addition, Eva's uses various volunteers to carry out organizational activities such as distributing food to the needy and homeless.
 The value of these services has not been reflected on the accompanying consolidated financial statements.

 The space at Prince Street in Paterson, New Jersey is donated for Eva's Kitchen's program use.
-The rental value of the space was estimated to be \$42,000 for both years ended June 30, 2022 and 2021.
+The rental value of the space was estimated to be \$42,000 for both years ended June 30, 2023 and 2022.
+The rent value was estimated based on local rental market conditions at that time.
 The donated space is reflected as an in-kind contribution and an expense in the accompanying consolidated financial statements at the estimated value of the space.